kmkr/angular-ws/presentation/presentation.md

 1. Write Jasmine-tests for `guestbook-service.js`, use `guestbook-app-test.js` as an example
 2. Implement _closing_ of guestbooks.
 See "Close" in `README.md`
 3. Write Jasmine-tests for `entry-directive.js`.
-See "Testing directives" in [Angular's documentation for unit testing] [3]
+See "Testing directives" in [Angular's documentation for unit testing] [3].
+Use `grunt dev` instead of `grunt serve` while writing tests.
+The tests will automatically run on save.

 [3]: https://docs.angularjs.org/guide/unit-testing